NCAS-CMS/cf-python/README.release.md

   ./tag <vn> # E.g. ./tag 3.3.0
   ```

-* Upload the source tarball to PyPi.
+* Upload the source tarball to PyPI.
 Note this requires the `twine`
   library (which can be installed via `pip`) and relevant project
-  privileges on PyPi.
+  privileges on PyPI.

   ```bash
   ./upload_to_pypi <vn> # E.g. ./upload_to_pypi 3.3.0